ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 ### Contact Form Fields style

-*   Contact Form Field Width - Set width of the form fields in pixels or percentage(%).
+*   Contact Form Field Width - Set width of the form fields in pixels(px) or percentage(%).
 *   Contact Form Field Height - Set height of the form fields in pixels.
 *   Contact Form Field Background - Set background color of the form field.
 *   Contact Form Field Focus Background - Set background color of the form field on focus.